 A/B testing consists of creating two identical versions of something, changing a single variable in one of the versions, and testing the two versions against each other by serving version A to half of your audience, and version B to the other half of your audience.

-The email subject line would be the only differing variable, while the body copy of the email would be exactly the same.
-When writing the different subject lines, think about length, word selection, tone, and other different approaches to try out.
+For this example, your email subject line would be the only differing variable between A and B audiences, while the body copy of the email would be exactly the same.
+When writing your A and B subject lines, think about differing the length, word selection, tone, and various approaches you can take.

-Ultimately, the goal would be to see which email subject line performed better in terms of open rate percentage.
-Once you have some data behind the results, you can adjust the way you’re writing subject lines, and keep continually testing to ensure your subject lines are effective.
+Ultimately, the goal would be to verify which email subject lines perform better for your campaigns, in terms of open rates.
+Once you have some data behind the results, you can adjust the way you write subject lines accordingly, and continually perform A/B tests to ensure your subject lines are as effective as possible.

 Think About Mobile

 As you probably know, the popularity of mobile has been increasing every year.
-Whether you’re talking about e-commerce, surfing the web, or using social media, mobile devices provide a convenient, on-the-go option that desktop simply doesn’t offer.
-Not surprisingly, mobile devices are also being used more than ever to read emails.
+Whether we’re talking e-commerce, surfing the web, or using social media, mobile devices provide a convenient, on-the-go alternative to desktops.
+Not surprisingly, mobile devices are also being used more than ever to read emails, and that bears consideration as you write your email subject lines.

 Mobile email will account for 22%-77% of email opens, depending on your target audience, product, and email type.